 Here are Top Benefits and Challenges You Should Consider

 Many students are taking jobs in the modern educational sector while in college.
-According to the current information, more than 70% of the students in college have enrolled for various employment opportunities.
+According to the current information, more than 70% of the students in college have enrolled for various employment opportunities, according to the Georgetown University Center on Education and the Workforce.
 Therefore, there is already a feeling that more students will consider employment opportunities as they continue with their college education.

 As a new college entrant, you might be on the fence regarding working while studying.
 A college education is itself a significant undertaking.
 Combining the entire coursework with a part-time job might prove challenging in the long term.
 However, understanding the benefits and challenges of working through college will help you make the best decision.